We investigate how you can improve the quality of your customer service writing, making it simple, friendly and personal.

 Just please avoid starting a list halfway through a paragraph and continuing that paragraph with five or six points – separated by commas – in one long sentence.

 When writing a long response to a customer’s query, think about what pieces of information are going to be most important to them.

 It is likely that either the resolution or an apology is what the customer will value most.
 So start there!

 Don’t feel the need to write paragraphs explaining how you came to that resolution or why you feel the need to apologize.
 The customer will only get frustrated at having to skim through your message to get to the important bits.

 How to Make Your Customer Service Writing Friendlier

-Being kind is fundamental in customer service.
+Having friendly customer service is fundamental.
 Don’t let the monotony of the work day get ahead of this.
 Instead, prioritize the following practices.

 Start Well and End Well

 “Think about your book-ends.
 Give a nice, warm greeting at the beginning and end on a high – by perhaps wishing the customer well and offering further support,” says Gavin Scott, Company Director at Loaf Training.

 Starting with a positive greeting – which uses vibrant, positive language – can be a great way to set the tone for the conversation.